openstack/nova-specs/specs/juno/approved/virt-driver-large-pages.rst

 NUMA node, building on previously added NUMA topology reporting.

-The scheduler will be enhanced to take account of the page size setting on the flavour and pick hosts which have sufficient large pages available when scheduling the instance.
+The scheduler will be enhanced to take account of the page size setting on the flavor and pick hosts which have sufficient large pages available when scheduling the instance.
 Conversely if large pages are not requested, then the scheduler needs to avoid placing the instance on a host which has pre-reserved large pages.
 The enhancements for the scheduler will be done as part of the